jakesock/ts-graphql-server-boilerplate/README.md

 ## TODO:

-- [ ] Add logging capabilities (winston, no need to print logs into files for now as this is just a boilerplate)
+- [ ] Add logging capabilities (winston, no need to print logs into files or a db for now as this is just a boilerplate)
 - [ ] Update docs
   - [ ] @monorepo/server docs
   - [ ] @monorepo/config docs